Am I able to use points from my lecturer's Powerpoint presentation in my essay, and if so how do I reference it?

 Kaplanian, C. (2015).
 Attributes of the counsellor: Personal and professional, lecture 3.
 [Powerpoint slides].
 Retrieved from https://learnit.nd.edu.au/webapps/blackboard

-*Note: The second and subsequent lines should be indented.
-This might not show in the example above.
+Note: The second and subsequent lines of the reference should be indented.